Cyclic Defense GAN Against Speech Adversarial Attacks: Experiments

-For all the attack algorithms, we make identical assumptions for the RIR, CIR, microphone-speaker position, and room settings as discussed in Section~\ref{sec:intro}.
-Moreover, we assign five incorrect phrases ($\hat{\mathbf{y}}_{i}$) to the targeted and non-targeted attacks (MOOA) randomly selected from the corresponding datasets.
-Finally, we compare the performance of the defense algorithms against these attacks using six objective metrics in three categories: two metrics for measuring the defense success rate; two metrics for evaluating the quality of the signals after running defenses; two metrics for assessing the generalizability and stability of the generative models.
 For the first category, we implemented sentence-level accuracy (SLA) and word error rate (WER) as discussed in \cite{qin2019imperceptible}.
-According to the definitions of these metrics \cite{qin2019imperceptible}, a reliable defense approach should result in higher SLA and lower WER.
-For the second category, we use log-likelihood ratio (LLR) \cite{baby2019sergan} and short-term objective intelligibility (STOI) \cite{taal2011algorithm}, which measure the relative quality of the given signals regarding the environmental noises.
-These two metrics have an inverse relationship, and for a signal of higher quality, the LLR is lower.
-For the third category, we employ the maximum number of iterations before complete collapse onset \cite{brock2018large} and a total number of learned modes \cite{miyato2018spectral} for a batch size of 2$\times$512.
-Table~\ref{table:comparnn} summarizes our achieved results averaged over ten repeating experiments.
-As shown in this table, for most cases, the proposed adversarial defense approach (CD-GAN) outperforms other defense algorithms in terms of model stability (higher number of iterations before collapse onset and modes per batch) and defense success rate (lower WER and higher SLR).
-According to this table, there is a direct relation between model stability and defense success rate.
-In other words, developing more stable models most likely yield a more reliable defense approach.
-On the other hand, our CD-GAN often competitively fails against other defenses in terms of the quality of the reconstructed signals (lower STOI and higher LLR).
+According to the definitions of these metrics, a reliable defense approach should result in higher SLA and lower WER~\cite{qin2019imperceptible}.
+For the second category, we use segmental signal-to-noise-ratio (segSNR) \cite{baby2019sergan}, short-term objective intelligibility (STOI) \cite{taal2011algorithm}, and log-likelihood ratio (LLR) \cite{baby2019sergan} which measure the relative quality of the given signals regarding the environmental noises.
+The latter metric has an inverse relationship with the rest, and for a higher quality signal, the LLR is lower.
+Finally, for the third category, we employ the maximum number of iterations before complete collapse onset \cite{brock2018large} and a total number of learned modes \cite{miyato2018spectral} for a batch size of 2$\times$512.